Durban ICC COVID-19 Communication Centre

 Measures in Response to COVID-19

-As a matter of practice, the Durban ICC ensures optimum hygiene standards to promote and maintain a safe and healthy space for our visitors:
+As a matter of practice, the Durban ICC ensures optimum hygiene standards to promote and maintain a safe and healthy space for all our visitors.
+We have implemented all the WHO protocols for hosting meetings, which include:

 • All high-touch surfaces such as door handles and escalator rails are sanitised regularly throughout the Centre.